 A private applicator may make incidental applications on someone else’s land for monetary compensation provided the applications are for the production of an agricultural commodity.
 Unlike applications made for exchange of goods or services, however, applications made for money are limited to a total of 500 acres spanning applications for no more than 3 different agricultural producers in any calendar year; if you exceed either limit, you are considered a commercial applicator for hire.

 Applicators who do not fit the private applicator definition are defined as commercial applicators.
-Commercial applicators who apply pesticides for money (contractual basis) on property not owned or rented by their employer are classified as ‘for-hire’ and must be certified and licensed.
+Commercial applicators who apply pesticides for money (contractual basis) on property not owned or rented by their employer are classified as for-hire and must be certified and licensed.
+Those who only apply pesticides on their employer’s property are classified as not-for-hire.
+They only need to be certified and licensed if using RUPs, or applying pesticides in or on K-12 public school property.